-Emergency Preparedness focuses on coordination of response systems; development of appropriate emergency preparedness plans; acquisition of required equipment; and, training to achieve operational capability.
-The WCHD, along with the community and partnering agencies is, committed in preparing its citizens to respond to disasters.
+Emergency Preparedness focuses on coordination of response systems, development of appropriate emergency preparedness plans, acquisition of required equipment, and training to achieve operational capability.
+The West Central Health District, along with the community and partnering agencies, is committed in preparing its citizens to respond to disasters.

 Emergency Preparedness Forms: